English (ENGL)

 Explores how Native American authors read and write a "different" history, including how storytelling helps create community and a sense of home.
 Offered regularly.

-ENGL 4890 - Special Topics: American Literature & Culture
+ENGL 4890 - Topics in American Literature & Culture

 Topics in American literary and cultural studies, content varies.